parlough/site-www/src/_tutorials/server/fetch-data.md

 in the `dart:convert` library
 to convert the raw string into a JSON representation using Dart objects.
-In this case, our JSON data is represented in a map structure and in JSON, map keys are always strings, so we can cast the result of `json.decode` to a `Map<String, dynamic>`:
+In this case, the JSON data is represented in a map structure and in JSON, map keys are always strings, so you can cast the result of `json.decode` to a `Map<String, dynamic>`:

 <?code-excerpt "lib/fetch_data.dart (json-decode)" plaster="none" replace="/decodeMain/main/g"?>
 ```dart